 3. Doing a sloppy job on financial records

 In the same vein as concealment, you may do a poor job maintaining and recording financial information.
-It may be deliberate and part of efforts to conceal an asset, or it may be accidental and part of larger recordkeeping problem.
+It may be deliberate and part of efforts to conceal an asset, or it may be accidental and part of a larger recordkeeping problem.

 Whatever the case may be, poor financial recordkeeping can set your case back and make your attorney’s job a lot harder in court.